lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-02-02-Formalising_Set_theory.md

 > [ZF] cannot be input to a resolution-based theorem prover.
 Fortunately, the vNBG set theory has a finite axiomatization, and is in fact strictly stronger than ZF.
 ([Set theory in first-order logic: Clauses for Gödel's axioms](https://doi.org/10.1007/BF02328452), page 288.)

 From a syntactic point of view, the problem is that ZF involves terms that contain first-order formulas.
+NBG uses variables ranging over proper classes as surrogates for formulas, bringing them within the mathematical domain of discourse.
+(In ZF, classes are nothing but a convention for referring to collections––of all ordinals, say––that are too large to be sets.)
-NBG instead provides certain set-theoretic primitives, including intersection, complementation and domain of a relation.
+NBG provides a selection of operations on these classes, including intersection, complementation and domain of a relation.
 From these it is possible to recover the effect of ZF's separation and replacement axioms.
-NBG is also notable for regarding classes as actually existing––with separate variables for sets and classes––while in ZF, classes are fictional.

 Unfortunately, rendering first-order formulas into this combinator language is difficult.
 Belinfante wrote code to automate the translation and performed a series of experiments, [culminating](https://doi.org/10.1007/978-3-540-45085-6_18)